-Currently, Australia welcomes over 150,000 working holiday makers each year.
+Currently, Australia welcomes more than 200,000 working holiday makers each year.

 Australia is part of the Working Holiday Maker (WHM) visa scheme, providing opportunities for young people to holiday in Australia and supplement their travel funds through short-term employment.
 The visa allows a stay of up to 12 months from the date of first entry to Australia, regardless of whether or not you spend the whole time in Australia.